solid-droid/Simple3D/readme.md

 - clone the project
 - ```npm install```
 - ```npm run start``` This will check files for changes and rebuilds automatically
-- If you are using VScode IDE, the run live-server extension for live view of the website.
-(Auto refreshed when file updates)
+- If you are using VScode IDE, then run live-server extension for live view of the website.
 - Bundled Script is available in bundle folder
 - App folder holds the basic app code (JS should kept in app/scripts and main.js is the entry point for ESbuild)
 - You can keep html anywhere, (But use the bundle/main.js)